ehedman/websocketNmea/README.md

 Also included in my set-up is the OpenCPN chart plotter that connects to the kplex traffic on the local WiFi on the yacht.
 Obviously the yacht has to be connected to the internet for the Google Map view.
+To access your vessel as an IOT (to remotely acess all instruemnts and remote relay control) I recommend to manipulate the ip-table rules with "shorewall" (http://shorewall.org/) in order to establish your device as an firewall with virtual host rules to open ports 80 and 443 to the internet.
+Check my firewall GUI interface at https://github.com/ehedman/headwall.